chiroptical/texcollab/README.md

 Once the clone is complete, the advisor would navigate to the new local git repository and modify `TEXCOLLAB_CURRENT_USER` to `$TEXCOLLAB_ADVISOR`, and other environment setting they choose.
-If you have figures run `texcollab figures pull`, they need to run `texcollab branch $TEXCOLLAB_STUDENT` (again, enter student manually) to make the student branch visible (git doesn't do this automatically), and `texcollab compile`.
+If you have extras run `texcollab extras pull`, they need to run `texcollab branch $TEXCOLLAB_STUDENT` (again, enter student manually) to make the student branch visible (git doesn't do this automatically), and `texcollab compile`.
 Voila!